-Newsela is a leveled reading program for students in grades 4 through high school students.
-It begins with news stories which are then rewritten to correspond to different levels of reading complexity.
+Newsela is a leveled reading program for students in grades 3 through high school students.
+It begins with news stories that are rewritten to correspond to different levels of reading complexity.
 The product first became available in beta in June 2013.
-The team eventually plans to charge a subscription for the product.
+As of March 2014, the team also offers "Pro" versions of the product with annual fees that are approximately at $18 per student.

 The idea behind Newsela has been something of a holy grail for literacy programs: Create a way to present leveled texts, appropriate for a wide variety of learners.
 Newsela starts by selecting news stories published by McClatchy-Tribune papers that are likely to have some interest or relevance to students.
-(McClatchy-Tribune is a partner.)
+(McClatchy-Tribune is a partner.
+News sources include the Seattle Times, Orlando Sentinel, the Associated Press, the LA Times, and the Chicago Tribune.)
 Newsela has hired journalists to rewrite those stories at different grade levels.
-Each story is published at four different Lexile reading levels as well as in its original form.
+Each story is published at four different lexile reading levels as well as in its original form, for a total of five different reading levels.

-Students take short quizzes, aligned with Common Core stanards and associated with the different Lexile levels to assess their comprehension.
-If they struggle with the quiz, they can read the story at a lower Lexile level (or similarly at a more complex level if they ace the quizzes).
+Students take short quizzes, aligned with Common Core standards and associated with the different lexile levels to assess their comprehension.
+If they struggle with the quiz, they can read the story at a lower lexile level (or similarly at a more complex level if they ace the quizzes).
 Because all students get a chance to absorb the same material, however, teachers can lead class discussions on the article topics with all students, no matter what their reading level.
 Because the articles are drawn from current news feeds, the topics are relevant and timely.

 Newsela includes a dashboard of analytics so that teachers can track student progress.